What is it?

 - Writing Comments

 The WYSIWYG editor uses either a full toolbar or compact toolbar.
 The full toolbar is used when creating content, while the compact toolbar is used when replying to content or creating microblog posts.
+When working on long articles, the toolbar will snap to the top of the editor window as the page is scrolled down.

 |Ctrl + B|